Choose section

 Coated abrasives consist of the following components:

-An abrasive grain attached to some sort of backing material held on with some type of bonding agent.
+An abrasive grain attached to the backing material (i.e., cloth, paper, cotton, polyester) held on with a bonding agent (glue, resin).

-We will start by taking each of these components: grain, backing & bonding - and breaking them down into their components.
+We will start by taking each of these components: grain, backing & bond.

 GRAIN